 Three key elements in the polymer notes are designed to help blind and partially-sighted Canadians recognize bank note denominations by touch (tactile feature), sight (large numerals) or electronic signal (bank note reader).
-These are the same accessibility features used for the Canadian Journey series, but the tactile feature will last longer, and the bank note reader will work on both ends of the polymer notes.
+These are the same accessibility features used for the Canadian Journey series, but the tactile feature lasts longer, and the bank note reader works on both ends of the polymer notes.

-Note: The commemorative $20 note issued in September 2015 to honour the historic reign of Queen Elizabeth II has the same suite of accessibility features as all other notes in the Polymer series.
+Note: The commemorative $10 note issued in June 2017 to mark the 150th anniversary of Canada’s Confederation, and the $20 note issued in September 2015 to honour the historic reign of Queen Elizabeth II have the same suite of accessibility features as all other polymer notes.

 These elements are not security features and should not be used to verify that bank notes are genuine.